 - The CSB has created a Heroin-Opioid Coalition and we will partner with other stakeholder coalitions in efforts to address this issue. - The Department of Mental Health, Public Health and the Sheriffs Office will continue working together on this issue and facilitate the involvement of community stakeholders and providers within our respective fields to partner with us in combating this issue.

-We will continue working closely with schools on school prevention substance abuse related issues. - We will continue working closely with schools on school prevention substance abuse related issues.
-We will continue to participate with other government leaders & groups who are leading or coordinating activities related to addressing this issue. - The Wayne County Finger Lakes Open Access Center and COTI-STR Program will expand to 24/7 operation. - We will develop and deploy mobile clinic services and crisis response services, including certified peer services. - We will expand addiction medical professional staff resources and capacity, also with expanded hours for services. - We will continue to provide education and hold public forums regarding Opioids and Heroin & Narcan training. - We have established a Wayne County prescription medication disposal site and we will publicize this and inform the public about this resource. - The County will continue to provide and expand addiction services and MAT in our Jail and SUD Clinic, including providing injectable medication assisted treatments and linkage to outpatient follow-up care. - We will continue to participate in the Wayne County Opioid Task Force & implementing the ODMapping System with law enforcement in Wayne County.
+• We will continue working closely with schools on school prevention substance abuse related issues.

+We will continue to participate with other government leaders & groups who are leading or coordinating activities related to addressing this issue.

+The Wayne County Finger Lakes Open Access Center and COTI-STR Program will expand to 24/7 operation.

+We will develop and deploy mobile clinic services and crisis response services, including certified peer services.
+We will expand addiction medical professional staff resources and capacity, also with expanded hours for services.

+• We will continue to provide education and hold public forums regarding Opioids and Heroin & Narcan training.

+- We will continue to provide education and note public fortuins regarding opported that we will publicize this and inform the public about this resource. - The County will continue to provide and expand addiction services and MAT in our Jail and SUD Clinic, including providing injectable medication assisted treatments and linkage to outpatient follow-up care.

+We will continue to participate in the Wayne County Opioid Task Force & implementing the ODMapping System with law enforcement in Wayne County.